manuelnajera/manuelnajera.github.io/README.md

 👉 [Become a GitHub Sponsor](https://github.com/sponsors/manuelnajera)

+## 🤝 Contributing

+Got ideas or spotted something that could be improved?
+Feel free to open an issue or send a pull request.
+Contributions are always welcome! 🙌

 ## Credits
 This website is built using the [Mr. Green Jekyll Theme](https://github.com/MrGreensWorkshop/MrGreen-JekyllTheme) by Mr.Green.
 Full credit and license info below.